-Day 5: The “Cave of the Stone Sepulcher” is one of the most impressive caves in the Maya Lowland.
-Located in the heart of the Belizean Rainforest, this cave was a sacred place to the prehistoric Maya of Belize.Upon arrival you will be outfitted in the necessary equipment for the Caving Adventure.During 3 hours climbing and caving activities will be essence you will enjoy.You will be amazed by this sprawling cave system, where you will explore a series of chambers, ending in a 300 by 50 meter Cathedral where sacrificial ceremonies once took place.
+Day 5: Actun Tunichil Muknal, The 'Cave of the Stone Sepulchre' is one of the most impressive caves in the Maya Lowland.
+Located in the heart of the Belizean rainforest, this cave was a sacred place to the prehistoric Maya.
+You will explore the cave system by way of a series of chambers, ending in a 300 by 50 metre cathedral where sacrificial ceremonies once took place.
 Here you will be able to travel into the Mayan past and witness a living museum where the human sacrifices and artifacts can be viewed in their original context.
 (B/L)

-Day 8:Your journey continues south as you are driven to the Toledo district and to the incredibly peaceful lodge at bug falls.
-Once you reach the lodge you can spend the rest of the day relaxing by the pool, exploring the forest trails or jump in a tube and float down the incredibly beautiful river on the property.
+Day 8: Keeping on your southern trajectory, enter the peace and tranquility of The Lodge at Big Falls.
+You can spend the rest of the day relaxing in the pool, staring up at the giant iguanas sunbathing on the branches above, explore the forest trails surrounding the lodge or jump in a tube and float down the incredibly beautiful river on the property.
 (B)

 Day 9: Birding!
 Spend a day with the local birding expert Steven Choco, a vastly experienced, knowledgeable and skilled birding guide.
 There are varied habitats to explore from high forest and swamp lands to savannah grasslands and coastal forest and mangroves.
 (B)

-Prices from: £1995 per person
+Prices from: £1995 per person.

-Services included: hotels on shared room basis, meals, transfers and activities as mentioned, entry fees, English speaking guide, 24 hour assistance
+Services included: hotels on shared room basis, meals, transfers and activities as mentioned, entry fees, English speaking guide, 24 hour assistance.

 Services not included: flights, drinks, tips and personal expenses.